scra88le/Final_project/docs/03-results.md

 <img src="03-results_files/figure-html/itHeatMap201119-1.png" alt="Summary of associations between breeding wader density and IT covariates, between 2011 and 2019 inclusive" width="672" />
 <p class="caption">(\#fig:itHeatMap201119)Summary of associations between breeding wader density and IT covariates, between 2011 and 2019 inclusive</p>
 </div>
-Table \@ref(tab:tableGamParamsITAbundance) shows the GAM parameters generated by fitting the model to the data.
-Plots for abundance response against IT covariates are shown in Figure \@ref(fig:itResponsePlots).
+Appendix \@ref(gam-it-resp-params) shows the GAM parameters generated by fitting the model to the data when information theory metrics are used as covariates.
+Plots showing the abundance response against IT covariates are shown in Appendix \@ref(gam-it-resp-plots).

 ### Population change model against IT covarirates